-255 THE ROMAN WORLD 1 CREDIT LEVEL A This course concerns the daily lives of the ancient Romans.
-The various topics in ancient Roman culture that will be explored include fashion, food, religion, politics, art, architecture, sports and public entertainment.
-Hands-on activities include cooking, board games and a museum trip.
-This course is an elective and does not fulfill the Social Studies requirements for sophomore, junior or senior year.
-Prerequisite: Sophomore, Junior or Senior status WORLD HISTORY I SUMMER READING/WRITING ASSIGNMENTS FOR ALL FRESHMEN STUDENTS.
-2023-2024 IT IS THE STUDENT'S RESPONSIBILITY TO SECURE, READ AND COMPLETE THE FOLLOWING ASSIGNMENT.
+This is a semester-long class that will be offered during Semester 2.
+By itself, it is a fractional class, but taken with another semester 1 semester-long class, would constitute a student's sixth major (required) subject.
+255 ANCIENT ROMAN STUDIES .5 CREDIT LEVEL A This course concerns the daily lives of the ancient Romans.
+This is an immersive class where you will be able to put yourselves in their shoes!
+The various topics in ancient Roman culture that will be explored include fashion, food, religion, education, art, architecture, sports, plays and public entertainment.
+Hands-on activities include cooking, games, and a house model project.
+This course is an elective and does not fulfill the Social Studies requirements for graduation.
+This is a semester-long class that will be offered during Semester 1.
+By itself, it is a fractional class, but taken with another semester 2 semester-long class, would constitute a student's sixth major (required) subject.
+WORLD HISTORY I SUMMER READING/WRITING ASSIGNMENTS FOR ALL FRESHMEN STUDENTS.
+2024-2025 IT IS THE STUDENT'S RESPONSIBILITY TO SECURE, READ AND COMPLETE THE FOLLOWING ASSIGNMENT.
 Select one of the following National Geographic articles for a mandatory reading/writing assignment.
 Follow all instructions carefully.
 Depending on the letter of your last name, select ONE of the following National Geographic articles from the corresponding group.
 After reading your selection, complete the following assignment.
-Articles can be found via a Google search or by contacting your local library.
-Last Names beginning with the letters A-B-C-D- E: November 2022: "The Enduring Power of King Tut: the Discovery That Almost Wasn't" p.
-54 March 2022: "Saving Winter" p.
-58 July 2022: "Why Cities Are Going Wild" p.
-76 February 2022: "Sudan's Reckoning" p.
-110 February 2022: "Notre Dame After the Fire" p.
-36 Last Names beginning with the letters F-G-H-I- J- K August 2022: "Britain's Stone Age Building Boom" p.
-34 September 2022: "Saving Yemen's History" p.
-100 April 2022: "Plastic Runs Through It" p.
-86 February 2022: "A Climb for History" p.
-80 February 2022: "Notre Dame After the Fire" p.
-36 Last Names beginning with the letters L-M-N-O-P-Q July 2022: "Reviving the Road to Rome" p.
-116 October 2022: "What are they thinking?" p.
-34 November 2022: "Fire Island" p.
-122 August 2022: "India's Energy Challenge" p.
-84 February 2022: "Notre Dame After the Fire" p.
-36 Last Names beginning with the letters R-S-T- U-V-W-X-Y-Z March 2022: "Hidden No More" p.
-36 October 2022: "Afghanistan's Lost Road" p.
-64 November 2022: "The Enduring Power of King Tut: The Museum Fit for a Pharaoh and More" p.
-76 August 2022: "Where the Myth Lives" p.
-112 February 2022; "Notre Dame After the Fire" p.
-36 Instructions:
+Last Names beginning with the letters A-B-C-D- E: January 2023: "The King of Mustang Will See You Now" p.
+98 February 2023: "What's Not to Love?" p.
+84 March 2023: "Life Goes On" p.
+86 September 2023: "Under the Dome" p.
+34 October 2023: "Time Travel to Ancient Galaxies" p.
+86 Last Names beginning with the letters F-G-H-I- J- K March 2023: "Troubled Treasures" p.
+34 April 2023: "A Shrinking China" p.
+68 September 2023: "The Sound of Ice" p.
+86 September 2023: "Under the Dome" p.
+34 December 2023: "Fortress of Faith" p.
+88 Last Names beginning with the letters L-M-N-O-P-Q April 2023: "Out of Sync" p.
+92 May 2023: "Forcibly Removed" p.
+74 June 2023: "Metal From the Heavens" p.
+102 September 2023: "Under the Dome" p.
+34 November 2023: "Building New Soil" p.
+108 Last Names beginning with the letters R-S-T- U-V-W-X-Y-Z February 2023: "Made from Mud" p.
+108 March 2023: "Return to Wild Waters" p.
+110 July 2023: "Return to the Cave of Bones" p.
+68 September 2023: "Under the Dome" p.
+34 December 2023: "Where Have All the Caribou Gone?" p.
+112 Instructions: